NevMagi/NevMagi.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CurriculumVitae.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
-toc:
+description: This is what I have done so far in my PhD and other projects.
   sidebar: left
 ---